 So you’ve decided to move to Barcelona?
 Or you’re planning to?
 Depending on where you’re from, the cost of living in Barcelona can be more or less expensive than what you’re used to.

 In this blog, we will break down the average living costs in Barcelona.

 The public transport in Barcelona is amazing!
-It’s easy and reliable as well.
-If you’re moving to Barcelona, you’ll be using public transport, a lot!
-But, you’re in luck, prices for public transport are amazing.
+It’s easy, efficient, and reliable..
+If you’re moving to Barcelona, you’ll be using public transport a lot!
+But, you’re in luck – the prices for public transport are amazing.
 You have a choice of several different cards that best suits your needs.
-From the ‘T Jove’ card (105€) which offers those under the age of 25 unlimited travel for 90 days to the ‘T-casual ‘card (11.35€)*, which gives you 10 rides over an unlimited period of time.
+From the ‘T Jove’ card (80€)*, offering those under the age of 25 unlimited travel for 90 days to the ‘T-casual ‘card (11.35€)*, which gives you 10 rides over an unlimited period of time.
 Click here for more detail.

 Housing is always difficult when you’re living abroad but in Barcelona, there are many housing options for people who are either working or studying.
 Most of the options involve sharing a living space with up to 11 people.
 Some flats will have 2-4 bedrooms, whilst others can have up to 11 rooms.
-The average price to live in an average-sized flat range from 300€ – 700€ per month depending on where you are located.
+The average price to live in an average-sized flat range from 300€ – 700€ per month, depending on where you are located.
 Prices will drop the further you move from the city centre.
 Click here to find trusted and cheap accommodation in Barcelona!

 If you’re a foodie and enjoy eating out, an average lunch menu will cost you 15€, whilst dinner can cost you up to 40€ per person.
-Drinking alcohol is inexpensive with a regular glass of wine costing up to 4€ while a cocktail is up to 10€.
-Coffee/tea costs around 2€ in a regular cafe.
+Drinking alcohol is inexpensive with a regular glass of wine costing up to 4€, while a cocktail is up to around 12€.
+Coffee/tea costs around 3€ in a regular café.
 A cinema ticket costs 10€ or less.
 The average price of a basic gym membership is 30€ a month.